crashoverride777/swifty-sk-scroll-view/README.md

 There is now an [app](https://cocoapods.org/app) which makes handling pods much easier

-Altenatively you can drag the swift file(s) manually into your project.
+Alternatively you can drag the swift file(s) manually into your project.

 ### Swift Package Manager